 If you have celiac disease or food allergies, using an unfamiliar kitchen can be almost as daunting as eating at a restaurant.
 When I travel, I prefer to cook my own food because it is more affordable, leads to fun and interesting cultural experiences, and is guaranteed celiac-safe (see last week’s post: Why I Cook My Own Food While Traveling).
 My solution to the kitchen problem is to keep the supplies I need in one ready-to-go bag, my “packable kitchen” so to speak.
 This allows me to embark on spontaneous adventures without worrying about my dietary restriction!

 This Packable Kitchen is best used for car trips and public transit where your luggage has a little extra room and the final destination has a kitchen(ette).
 I use this system for various types of travel, including road trips, weekends away, staying at a friend’s house, or visiting family within driving distance.
-For those of you who are frequent flyers, stay tuned for the packable kitchen I use when flying (article coming next week)!
+For those of you who are frequent flyers, check out the packable kitchen I use when flying!

 In some ways, staying somewhere with a kitchen(ette) is the easiest type of travel cooking.
 You have access to a stove top, running water, refrigerator, microwave, and sometimes even an oven.